Our Staff

 Gavin Mansfield KC is a barrister and is Head of Littleton Chambers.
 He specialises in employment and partnership disputes and related areas of commercial law.

-Gavin sits as a Deputy High Court Judge in the King’s Bench Division and in the Employment Appeal Tribunal.
 He is a former Chair of the Employment Law Bar Association and is a Master of the Bench of the Honourable Society of Middle Temple.

 Des Pullen